Persimmon butter is a delicious condiment, especially when spread onto toast, bagels, or English muffins. This is an easy home canning recipe.

-Persimmons are a stunning fruit visually and viscerally; mildly tart, their flavor is reminiscent of sweet papaya but has a firmer texture.
+Persimmons are a stunning fruit visually and viscerally.
+Mildly tart, their flavor is reminiscent of sweet papaya, but with a firmer texture.
+They are the perfect flavor and consistency for making persimmon butter!

-Enjoy persimmon butter on your morning muffin, crumpets, toast, or my new personal favorite, French crepes, (2 eggs, 1 cup milk, 1 cup flour, pinch salt, 2 tablespoon butter for sauté pan).
+Enjoy persimmon butter on your morning muffin, crumpets, toast, or my new personal favorite, French crepes.

 Persimmons (UK /pəˈsɪmən/ or US /pərˈsɪmən/) are the edible fruit of a number of species of trees in the genus Diospyros.
 Diospyros is in the family Ebenaceae.
 The most widely cultivated species is the Asian persimmon, Diospyros kaki.
 In color the ripe fruit of the cultivated strains range from light yellow-orange to dark red-orange depending on the species and variety.
 They similarly vary in size from 1.5 to 9 cm (0.5 to 4 in) in diameter, and in shape the varieties may be spherical, acorn-, or pumpkin-shaped.
 The calyx generally remains attached to the fruit after harvesting, but becomes easy to remove once the fruit is ripe.
 The ripe fruit has a high glucose content.
 The protein content is low, but it has a balanced protein profile.
 Persimmon fruits have been put to various medicinal and chemical uses.